johnrshannon/John_Challenge/README.md

 I used Github Actions as my CI/CD model.
 The .yaml in .github/workflows/ holds most of the logic of the project- from credentialing in AWS, to creating a new CFN stack with the template, to credentialing for Docker Hub, to staging everything for the Nginx configuration, to building and pushing the Docker image, to SSH'ing into the EC2 instance and running the needed Docker commands, up to running the correctness tests.
 This workflow is triggered by a Git push.

+This form of the project is accessed at (www.johnrshannon.net).
 I have plenty of thoughts about scalability and monitoring, should the conversation go further.

-Also re: the credit card solution: this monstrosity isn't really deplyable (or legal (or morally decent)), as I ran out of time.
+Also re: the credit card solution: this monstrosity isn't really deplyable (or legal (or morally defensible)), as I ran out of time.
 Just quickly showing I can parse and throw together the needed regex.